The Material World: Chemistry & Applications - CHE00023I

 This module builds on the knowledge established in Year 1 of the Chemistry programme.
 It introduces students to the way in which modern materials have changed our lifestyle beyond recognition, providing an insight into how materials chemistry has shaped many technological developments in the 21st century and continues to be at the cutting edge of innovation today.
 The module focuses on how molecular structure controls the materials properties and connects with real practical applications.
-The module starts by introducing some general aspects of materials science, such as structure and physical properties, then goes on to explore specific applications of modern materials such as nanotechnology, liquid crystals, biomedical technologies, and energy storage devices.
-In particular, the course will illustrate how developing materials with well-defined and precisely designed molecular structure can lead to new types of behaviour and high-tech applications – for example in optical electronics, imaging and nanomedicine.
+The module starts by introducing some general aspects of materials science, such as structure and physical properties, then goes on to explore specific applications of modern materials such as nanotechnology, liquid crystals, biomedical technologies and energy storage devices; while also presenting state-of-the-art and controlled techniques to synthesise materials.
+In particular, the course will illustrate how developing materials with well-defined and precisely designed molecular structure can lead to new types of behaviour – for example self-healing and polymer recyclability back to monomer; and high-tech applications – for example in optical electronics, imaging and nanomedicine.

 At the end of this module students will be able to: